 AFAR partners with CreditCards.com and may receive a commission from card issuers.
 This compensation may impact the presentation of offers or affiliate links on this site.
 AFAR does not include all financial companies or all available financial offers.
 Our coverage is independent and objective, and has not been reviewed, approved, or endorsed by any of these entities.
 Opinions expressed here are entirely those of the AFAR editorial team.

 This offer is available for a limited time that may last only a couple of weeks, so if you want to apply you’d better make your mind up fast.
-Before you do so, here are the details on the card, this specific offer, and how new cardholders might be able to put their free nights to use when they are ready to travel again.
+Before you do so, here are the details on the card, this specific offer, and how new cardholders might be able to put their free nights to use this summer and beyond.

-This Marriott Bonvoy Boundless bonus is unlike any we’ve seen before, but there are a few catches.
+This Marriott Bonvoy Boundless bonus offer is unlike any we’ve seen before, but there are a few catches.
 Here’s what you can expect from the card.

 Marriott Bonvoy is the loyalty program of 30 brands with nearly 8,000 properties around the world, including luxury names like Ritz-Carlton and St. Regis, midmarket staples like Sheraton and Westin, and budget brands such as Courtyard by Marriott and Residence Inn.
 This card earns six points per dollar on purchases made at participating hotels, and then two points per dollar on all other purchases.

 Cardholders automatically receive 15 elite night credits per calendar year.
 That’s enough to hit Bonvoy Silver status, which usually requires staying 10 nights a year, and includes perks such as earning bonus points on stays, potential room upgrades and late checkout.
 Those nights can also help boost you to the next level of status (say, from Gold to Platinum) if you already spend a lot of time in Marriott properties each year.
 What’s more, cardholders who spend $35,000 or more on the card in an account year leapfrog up to Gold elite status with slightly better perks, including more bonus points, a better shot at room upgrades, free premium in-room internet, and welcome bonus points at check-in.

-Now for the big question: What are five free nights actually worth in terms of this specific offer?
-The way it works is this: If you hit the minimum spending requirement, your Marriott Bonvoy loyalty account will be credited with five free night certificates, each one redeemable at hotels costing up to 50,000 points.
+Now for the big question: What are three free nights actually worth in terms of this specific offer?
+The way it works is this: If you hit the minimum spending requirement, your Marriott Bonvoy loyalty account will be credited with three free night certificates, each one redeemable at hotels costing up to 50,000 points.
 To put that into context, Marriott Bonvoy hotels fall into eight redemption categories that range from 5,000 to 100,000 points per night, depending on the hotel and the season.
 A certificate worth 50,000 points will get you a free night at hotels in categories 1–5 (the lowest) pretty much any night there is award space.
 You might also be able to find rooms at category 6–7 hotels during normal and off-peak times, but this will be more luck of the draw.

 Each free night certificate will be good for up to 12 months from the date of issue—meaning you have a year to redeem them, although your stay can take place after that deadline.
-You can book them each individually, or together for stays of up to five nights, but you cannot combine them on the same reservation with paid or points portions, which might make some bookings more unwieldy.
+You can book them each individually, or together for stays of up to three nights, but you cannot combine them on the same reservation with paid or points portions, which might make some bookings more unwieldy.

-The only other Marriott card that offers free night rewards worth up to 50,000 points is the Marriott Bonvoy Brilliant, which only confers one of them per year on customers and has a hefty $450 annual fee.
+The only other Marriott card that offers free night rewards worth up to 50,000 points is the Marriott Bonvoy Brilliant, which only confers one of them on cardholders per year, and has a hefty $450 annual fee (see rates and fees).

 For a look at just how much these certificates might be worth, here are a couple hotels where you could redeem them, and how much you’d be paying in cash if you booked at regular rates.
 The rates noted below were accurate at time of publication.

-Those feeling adventurous enough to travel abroad could put their free nights to use at the tony Bodrum Edition on Turkey’s Riviera next summer (room rates start at $475 otherwise), or even experience an island paradise at the Westin Maldives Miriandhoo Resort, where rates normally start at about $470 as well.
+Those feeling adventurous enough to travel abroad could put their free nights to use at the tony Bodrum Edition on Turkey’s Riviera next spring (room rates start at $475 otherwise), or even experience an island paradise at the Westin Maldives Miriandhoo Resort, where rates normally start at about $470 as well.

 In short, there are some phenomenal redemption opportunities, but even if you use these certificates to stay at relatively modest hotels here in the United States, you can still expect to reap hundreds of dollars in value from each one.

 However, if you are ready to hit the road again and have a good idea of where these certificates might help with your plans, then this offer does represent an excellent value.
-Especially considering how much more you can potentially get for it versus the usual welcome bonuses fielded by the Marriott Bonvoy Boundless.
+Especially considering how much more you can potentially get for it versus the usual welcome offers fielded by the Marriott Bonvoy Boundless.